tinode/chat/API.md

       since: 123, // integer, load messages with server-issued IDs greater or equal
   				 // to this (inclusive/closed), optional
       before: 321, // integer, load messages with server-issued sequential IDs less
-  				  // or equal to this (inclusive/closed), optional
+  				  // than this (exclusive/open), optional
       limit: 20, // integer, limit the number of returned objects,
                  // default: 32, optional
     } // object, optional